XOR Operation Explained Simply (With Examples)

 NovaCalculator Editorial Team

 Our writers combine mathematical expertise with clear writing to make calculations accessible to everyone.
-Content is peer-reviewed for accuracy against authoritative sources including NIST, WHO, and CFPB.
+Content is checked against authoritative sources including NIST, WHO, and CFPB.

 Try the Calculator